byuflowlab/CoupledSystems.jl/docs/src/guide.md

 using ForwardDiff

 # Verify using forward mode automatic differentiation
-dydx_ad = ForwardDiff.jacobian(f, x)
+dYdX_ad = ForwardDiff.jacobian(f, X)
-error = dydx - dydx_ad
+error = dYdX - dYdX_ad
-println("Maximum Error: ", maximum(abs.(dydx - dydx_ad)))
+println("Maximum Error: ", maximum(abs.(dYdX - dYdX_ad)))
 nothing #hide
 ```

 Since this package uses analytic expressions to propagate derivatives, the derivatives computed by this package combined with finite differencing are actually more accurate than those computed using finite differencing alone.

 ```@example guide
-error = dydx - dydx_ad
+error = dYdX - dYdX_ad
-error_fd = dydx_fd - dydx_ad
+error_fd = dYdX_fd - dYdX_ad
 println("Maximum Error using Finite Differencing: ",
-    maximum(abs.(dydx_fd - dydx_ad)))
+    maximum(abs.(dYdX_fd - dYdX_ad)))
 println("Maximum Error using Finite Differencing and CoupledSystems: ",
-    maximum(abs.(dydx - dydx_ad)))
+    maximum(abs.(dYdX - dYdX_ad)))
 nothing #hide
 ```

 ## Final Notes

 While the intended use of CoupledSystems is typically to reduce an arbitrarily complex system down to a single explicit component, there are multiple ways in which this may be accomplished.
-For example, an alternative approach to modeling the Sellar problem would be to construct a single implicit system from all components and then couple that system with a nonlinear solver (which is effectively the approach used in OpenMDAO).
+For example, an alternative approach to modeling the Sellar problem would be to construct a single implicit system from all components and then couple that system with a nonlinear solver.

 Additionally, there are multiple ways in which any given problem may be divided up into components.
 For example, we could have defined the objective and constraint functions as a single vector-valued function rather than three.
 Ultimately, while these choices may seem arbitrary, different combinations of choices may be more computationally efficient than others, especially for derivative computations.